PolicyStat/GitZen/README.md

 	$ heroku addons:add heroku-postgresql

-Next, we're going to use [MemCachier](https://addons.heroku.com/memcachier) over the basic [Memcache](https://addons.heroku.com/memcache) for the same reason.
+Next, we're going to use [MemCachier](https://addons.heroku.com/memcachier) over the basic [Memcache](https://addons.heroku.com/memcache) because it's kind of cool and has a bit more storage.
+Feel free to use memcache instead if you prefer.

 	$ heroku addons:add memcachier